 Pro Tip: Combine Offers Strategically

 Look for opportunities to combine cashback from your payment app with rewards from your bank’s credit or debit card.
 This layering of benefits can maximise your savings on every postpaid bill payment.
+For example, Asha could use a card that gives points on utility payments through an app that also offers cashback.

 - Direct Bill Discounts: Use points to reduce the amount of your next bill.